tscrond/sprinkle/README.md

 sprinkle apply
 ```

-This command reads the `sprinkle.yaml` file and ensures that the Proxmox infrastructure is in sync with the configurations specified in the file.
+This command reads the `sprinkle-config.yaml` file and ensures that the Proxmox infrastructure is in sync with the configurations specified in the file.
 It will create, update, or delete VMs and LXCs as necessary.

-#### `destroy`
+#### `destroy` - TODO

 Destroys the resources (VMs or LXCs) defined in your configuration file.